-If you want to see a preview before you install, you can double-click the font file to open it.
+If you want to see a preview before you install it, you can double-click the font file to open it.
 Windows will display a small preview with a few different font sizes, as well as some basic information about the font.
 To install, simply click the Install button in the upper left corner of the preview window.

 Installing Fonts in macOS

 Installing fonts in macOS is just as simple as it is in Windows.
 Open a new Finder window, and locate the font file you’ve downloaded.
 If it’s contained in a compressed file, extract it first.